GetStream/stream-chat-swift/docusaurus/docs/iOS/components/thread-header-view.md

 import ComponentsNote from '../common-content/components-note.md'

 This component is responsible to display the information in the header of a thread.
-By default it is rendered in the `navigationItem.titleView` of the `ChatThreadVC`.
+By default, it is rendered in the `navigationItem.titleView` of the `ChatThreadVC`.

 ### Customization